ezsystems/commerce-documentation/docs/guide/logging/tokencontroller_logging.md

 # TokenController logging

-If a token is processed using the [TokenController](../user_management/token/tokencontroller/tokencontroller.md), it is logged in a file or database.
-By default the configuration uses database logging:
+If a token is processed with the [TokenController](../user_management/token/tokencontroller/tokencontroller.md), it is logged in a file or database.
+By default, the configuration uses database logging:

 `ses_gdpr_log`: